armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-1.md

 ## 2021/07/40 Release Notes

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).

+For information about what Armory supports for this version, see the [Armory Enterprise Compatibility Matrix]({{< ref "armory-enterprise-matrix-2-26.md" >}}).

 ## Required Halyard or Operator version

-To install, upgrade, or configure Armory 2.26.1, use one of the following tools:
+To install, upgrade, or configure Armory 2.26.0, use one of the following tools:

-- Armory-extended Halyard <PUT IN A VERSION NUMBER> or later
+- Armory-extended Halyard 1.12 or later
-- Armory Operator <PUT IN A VERSION NUMBER> or later
+- Armory Operator 1.2.6 or later

 ## Security